 A. N. Wallis & Co Ltd are one of the world’s leading Electrical Earthing & Lightning Protection component material manufacturers and suppliers.
 To complement our highly successful material supply business, we also offer a complete Electrical Earthing Design Service.

-Wallis is accredited to ISO 9001:2015 Quality Management System for our design and manufacturing services and is also accredited to ISO 45001:2018 for our Occupational Health & Safety Management System.
+Wallis is accredited to ISO 9001:2015 Quality Management System for our design and manufacturing services, ISO 45001:2018 for our Occupational Health & Safety Management System.
 We are also operating a compliant ISO 14001 Environmental Management system.

-We are also accredited to design for and work on the Network Rail Infrastructure under the RISQS scheme, as well as being certified members of Constructionline, UVDB, Supply-Line & CIRAS.
+We are also accredited to design for and work on the Network Rail Infrastructure under the RISQS scheme, as well as being certified members of Constructionline, CIRAS and many others.

 Our aim is to design and supply cost-effective Earth Electrode, Lightning Protection and Surge Protection Systems, using the minimum material to produce the best possible results.

 Earth Electrode Systems are a critical part of any electrical system, yet are often seen as inert and may sometimes be dismissed as cost-saving or forgotten about until a later stage of the project.
 But should these systems fail due to incompetent design or the use of cheap substandard components, the resulting events may be catastrophic or even lethal.

 Our team of highly experienced professional Engineers & Technicians use the world’s most up to date Electrical Earthing Analysis software package CDEGS to assist in the Earth Electrode System Design process.
 CDEGS is now recognised as the industry standard earthing design analysis software in the UK and in many other parts of the world.